-Implementation of almost all elements of the Data Management system was completed during CY 2003.
 All Argo profiles are now subjected to the internationally-agreed automated quality control procedures and are distributed via the GTS.
-The US Argo Data Center (AOML) provides all US data to the Global Argo Data Assembly Centers in Monterey, California and Brest, France in standardized Argo NETCDF format.
+The US Argo Data Center (AOML) provides all US data to the Global Argo Data Assembly Centers (GDACs) in Monterey, California and Brest, France in standardized Argo NetCDF format.
 The US delayed-mode data center (PMEL) provides suggested salinity recalibration information for US floats and has led the development of procedures that were endorsed by the Argo Science Team in March 2003 for incorporating delayed-mode quality control in the standard data files.
-The issue of final PI examination of delayed mode data will be considered by the Argo Science Team in March 2004.
 After PI examination, the delayed-mode salinity data will be distributed by the U.S. Argo Data Center.